TriangleBitDevs/TriangleBitDevs.github.io/.github/ISSUE_TEMPLATE/socratic_template.md

 ---
-name: Socratic Seminar
+name: Socratic Seminar Agenda
-about: New issue template for Socratic Seminar
+about: compile discussion topics for the next Socratic Seminar
-title: Socratic Seminar ##
+title: Socratic Seminar ## Agenda
-labels: ''
+labels: 'agenda'
 ---

-# Welcome

 Hello Bitcoiners!
 This is where we'll organize the topics of discussion for our upcoming Socratic Seminar.

+### When and Where is the Seminar?
+WEEKDAY, MONTH DAY
+6:00 PM - 8:00 PM
+Fidelity Investments - Corporate Office
+Durham, North Carolina

 Please use this issue to suggest topics that you'd like to see discussed at the seminar.
-To suggest a topic, simply add a new comment to this issue with the topic title as the comment's title.
+To suggest a topic, simply add a new comment to this issue with a link to a news article, website, blog post, mailing list post, or PR that you would like to discuss.
+Feel free to edit and update your comments to add context or new developments.

-As we work through organizing the topics, feel free to edit and update your comments as needed.
-This will help us keep everything organized and easy to follow.
+Remember this is a bitcoin discussion group.
+Please keep your suggestions narrowly focused.
+We will only consider topics that are directly related to bitcoin and the bitcoin ecosystem.

-To help get us started, here are some main topics of discussion that we could consider:
+To get us started, here is a non-comprehensive list of discussion topics:

 - Bitcoin Core
+- Soft Fork Proposals
 - Lightning Network
+- Ecash
+- Mining
 - Scaling
 - Privacy
 - Media
 - Miscellaneous

--
-Remember, this is **Bitcoin only**, do not post about your favorite clown-coin.<br>
-Thank you for your contributions and we look forward to a great seminar!
+Thank you for your contributions!
+We look forward to a great seminar!